|

 A pedlar.

-He spread his hands, inviting Legolas to take a look.
+The man spread his hands, inviting Legolas to take a look.

-The elf had no sense of him.
+Legolas had no sense of him.
 He could hear no sound of

-never know that he existed.
+that he existed.

 Then the pedlar beckoned again and, despite himself, Legolas

-shelves crammed with crystal bottles (no doubt holding perfumed
+the shelves crammed with crystal bottles (no doubt holding perfumed

-oils); glass flasks (filled with potent liquors); carved wooden
+oils), glass flasks (filled with potent liquors), carved wooden

-boxes inlaid with mother of pearl; gilded lockets; tall horn goblets
+boxes inlaid with mother of pearl, gilded lockets, tall horn goblets

-capped with silver; birds skulls decked with ribbons; and
+capped with silver, birds skulls decked with ribbons, and...

 A shell.